29th October, 2019

 The term musculoskeletal disorders (MSDs) covers any injury, damage or disorder of the joints or other tissues in the upper/lower limbs or the back.

 While we have already covered back injuries as a section on its own, musculoskeletal disorders can involve a range of symptoms that usually develop over time.
-It can be caused by repetitive lifting leading to damage, pain or stiffness in the joints or other tissues.

 Musculoskeletal disorders (MSDs) are conditions that affect the nerves, tendons, muscles and supporting structures, such as the discs in your back.
 They result from one or more of these tissues having to work harder than they’re designed to.

 Slips, trips and falls can happen at any time, whether you are manual handling or not.
 And, they usually have their own causes.
 A spillage.
 A trailing cable.
 An uneven floor.
-So why does this makes its way into our 7 types of manual handling injuries?
-Because manual handling can increase the risk of this type of accident, and the resulting injuries.

 Often, when you are carrying a load, some of your visibility is blocked.
 Especially at ground level.
 You might not see that cable on the floor, or that spillage, or notice your shoelace has come undone.
-Always assess the environment as part of your manual handling assessment, as the surrounding workplace can add additional hazards to your task.

 A hernia occurs when an internal part of the body pushes through a weakness in the muscle or surrounding tissue wall.

 Repeated strain on the tummy can be the cause of a hernia, and most hernias will not get better without surgery.
-Over straining by lifting loads heavier than you can handle can result in a hernia, and you are at higher risk as you get older.
+Overstraining by lifting loads heavier than you can handle can result in a hernia, and you are at higher risk as you get older.

 Manual handling activities should always be assessed, considering the load and the individual (think LITE), to make sure it is safe and lifting aids provided as necessary.

-Despite the weight of the bench, no equipment was provided to enable the 49 year old man and his colleague to lift it safely.
+Despite the weight of the bench, no equipment was provided to enable the 49-year-old man and his colleague to lift it safely.
 Lifting the bench to chest height, the man felt a distinct ‘pop’ in his stomach and found his belly button was protruding oddly.

-You might not lift with your feet, but foot injuries still make into our 7 types of manual handling injuries.
-When manual handling causes a fracture, it's usually to the foot due to dropping of the load.
-This is an even bigger risk if you are not wearing protective footwear.
+You might not lift with your feet, but foot injuries still make it into our list of manual handling injuries.
+How so?

 Lifting heavy loads, dropping loads from height (rather than carefully lowering them) and not getting a good grip can all lead to crushing, bruising or broken bones in the feet.